codedchip/AMSGateArray/README.md

 # Introduction
+For reasons that I can't quite remember, during the Covid lockdown I bought a broken Amstrad CPC 6128 and restored it.
+I had to buy a new gate array chip though, and that wasn't cheap or easy to find.

+In a wave of misplaced inspiration, I then undertook to recreate the Amstrad CPC 6128 from schematics.
+That project is coming along well, and since I'm working from schematics I can make changes to the system as I see fit with the goal of creating a slightly more modern CPC but still being true to the original design.
+This has been done before of course, but I wanted to do it my way and to open source the results.

+During the course of this little hobby project, I realised two things:

+1) I didn't want to pull apart a perfectly good CPC to harvest the gate array, and,
+2) if I could control the gate array and be free to change it's implementation then lots of possibilities opened up.

+So, I decided I needed to be able to recreate the gate array and understand how it worked.
+Fortunately, lots of other people have been working towards that too.
+Just as well, because otherwise I'd have no chance.

+#Other people's work
-For some time, a group of Amstrad CPC enthusiasts have been working towards creating a replacement for the gate array chip.
+It seems that for some time, a group of Amstrad CPC enthusiasts have been working towards creating a replacement for the hard to find gate array chip.
 You can read all about their journey in the link below.
-I happend upon this because I had bought an Amstrad CPC 6128 and couldn't get it to work.
-Indications were pointing at the gate array and I thought it might be interesting to have a go at implementing some verilog for it, especially since so much prerequisite work had been done by others.

 [https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/gate-array-decapped!](https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/gate-array-decapped!)